Termites are common in California and can stay hidden for a long time. You may not notice a problem until wood damage or structural damage appears.

 Foundation and Outside Edges

-The termite inspector checks the foundation line, trim, and lower walls.
-They look for cracks, weak wood, and mud tubes.
+The termite inspector checks the foundation line, trim, and lower walls for cracks, weak wood, and mud tubes.
 Mud tubes are a common sign of subterranean termites.

 They also check around pipes, vents, and gaps near the ground.